 The family-run Home Farm Holiday Centre is sited in a wooded valley at the foot of the Quantock Hills above the historic bay of St Audries.

-The previous treatment plant at Home Farm was a distribution system installed in the 1950s, which had reached the end of its natural life.
+The previous treatment plant at Home Farm was a trickle-filter system installed in the 1950s, which had reached the end of its operational life.
 Since it was first installed the number of holidaymakers using the centre had grown considerably and there had been issues with odour.